yellow5/foreigner-matcher/README.md

 ## Version Information

 Note that the matcher is exactly the same between 0.1.1 and 0.2.0; all that changes is the Foreigner dependency.
 Why, you ask?
-Foreigner >= 1.0.0 is Rails 3.x only!
+Foreigner >= 1.0.0 is Rails 3.x and higher only!

-**Rails 3.x**
+**Rails 4.x + 3.x**

 Foreigner >= 1.0.0 use foreigner-matcher ~> 0.2.0